ryanhefner/react-contentful/README.md

 ## Using Next.js?

-If you like what you see above, you might like, [next-contentful](https://github.com/ryanhefner/next-contentful), which lets you easily add `react-contentful` to your Next.js app, making it easy to ensure that all your `Query` instances render awesomely server-side.
+If you like what you see above, you might like [next-contentful](https://github.com/ryanhefner/next-contentful), which lets you easily add `react-contentful` to your Next.js app.
+Making it easy to ensure that all your `Query` instances render awesomely server-side.